 If you have any questions about using the Lightroom spot removal tool, let us know in the comments.

-Also, we love good news, so if our Lightroom editing tips have helped you to understand how much you can do with one simple tool, share that too.
+Also, I love good news, so if my Lightroom editing tips have helped you to understand how much you can do with one simple tool, share that too.

 2 thoughts on “Lightroom spot removal tool (for much more than spot removal)”

 Hi Jane, my name is Phil and I am a beginner moving from a point & shoot camera to an entry level canon EOS -M 100.
 I purchased a EF 50mm lens and an adapter to fit my camera.
 My question is: by how much is the focal lenght affected?
 Thank you.